Germany hopes Joe Biden will reset transatlantic relations | DW | 20.01.2021

 In years to come, smaller bodies and alliances could well become an alternative in efforts to find common trade standards.
 One example is the Joint Trade and Technology Council, proposed late last year by the EU.

 The Germans and Americans, says Kleine-Brockhoff, must work out how to work together.
 The vice president of the German Marshall Fund says this could be a mixture of red lines and cooperation.
-The deal would have to be: the Americans pull back from their "decoupling ideology," while the Europeans show more understanding for US concerns about security and technology — for instance in the fierce debate over the development of 5G networks.
-The reform of the World Trade Organisation (WTO), which commentators have long been calling for, is another potential milestone in the process of reining China on trade issues.
+The deal would have to look like this: The Americans pull back from their "decoupling ideology," while the Europeans show more understanding for US concerns about security and technology — for instance in the fierce debate over the development of 5G networks.
+The reform of the World Trade Organisation (WTO), which analysts have long been calling for, is another potential milestone in the process of reining China on trade issues.

-A striving for common ground and a shared understanding that the USA needs Europe and Europe needs the USA, is fueling a new mood of hope among many close to the heart of German politics.
-It is a striving that political analysts warn, must be seen to be non-partisan — in Germany and America alike.
+A striving for common ground and a shared understanding that the US needs Europe and Europe needs the US, is fueling a new mood of hope among many close to the heart of German politics.
+It is a striving that, political analysts warn, must be seen to be non-partisan — in Germany and the US alike.

-Time is already tight for the president.
-Crucial midterm elections will be taking place next year in the USA.
-By then, observers across the Atlantic will probably have a clearer picture of just how much of his ambitious agenda the president will have been able to put into practice.
+Time is already tight for the new president.
+Crucial midterm elections will be taking place next year in the US.
+By then, observers across the Atlantic will probably have a clearer picture of just how much of this ambitious agenda the president is able to put into practice.

 This article was translated from German.